Habilmind > Habilmind Programs and Workshops > Screen Overuse Prevention Workshops

 Family involvement

-5th and 6th grade of primary school to secondary school.
+From 5th and 6th grade of primary school through secondary education.

 Infographics

-Tips for managing your video game time...
+Tips for managing video game time...
 Read more

-Video Game Infographic: 10 Tips for Communicating in Video Games
+Infographic - Video Games: 10 Tips for Communication in Video Games

-Tips for communicating in video games...
+Tips for effective communication in video games...
 Read more

 Share by: